 I have explored a few different Motus by kayak and definitely recommend Koromiri.
-A lot of the other ones which are completely inhabited are absolutely swarming with sandflies and mosquitos.
+A lot of the other ones that are completely inhabited are absolutely swarming with sandflies and mosquitos.
 So much so that you will find yourself running back in the water to duck for cover.

 19. Wigmore’s Waterfall

-For a different way to cool off definitely head to Wigmore’s Waterfall.
+For a different way to cool off definitely, head to Wigmore’s Waterfall.
 This is for sure at the top of my personal list of the best things to do in Rarotonga.

 You will see the entrance shortly after driving past the Sheraton when traveling anti-clockwise around the island.
-Sometimes you will need to pay a fee to go up, sometimes not.
+Sometimes you will need to pay a fee to go up, and sometimes not.
 Nevertheless, some of the money goes towards the SPCA to support them in looking after the animals.